mahsammalik/analytics-and-reporting-management-duplicate/README.md

 # Swagger Validator

 Swagger validator validates the incoming request against the swagger 2.0 specification.
 It throws errors if any of the required fields are missing.
+The validator supports only one swagger file.

 ## Use